 In addition to generating funds to cover our operating expenses, we will need a significant amount of additional funding in order to acquire and operate additional Jatropha farms and to otherwise implement our bio-fuels operations in accordance with our business plan.
 Our capital requirements for expanding our operations will be significant, and we do not currently have any of the funds that we expect to need for these purposes.
 Accordingly, we will need to obtain a significant amount of additional capital to continue to fund our operating expenses and to expand our Jatropha business.
 We have not identified the sources for the additional financing that we will require, and we do not have commitments from any third parties to provide this financing.
 Certain investors may be unwilling to invest in our securities since we are traded on the OTC Bulletin Board and not on a national securities exchange, particularly if there is only limited trading in our common stock on the OTC Bulletin Board at the time we seek financing.
 There is no assurance that sufficient funding through a financing will be available to us at acceptable terms or at all.
 Historically, we have raised capital through the issuance of debt and equity securities.
-However, given the risks associated with an ew and untested bio-fuels business, the risks associated with our common stock (as discussed below), the worldwide financial crisis that has severely affected the capital markets, and our status as a small, unknown public company, we expect in the near future, we will have a great deal of difficulty raising capital through traditional financing sources.
-Therefore, we cannot guarantee that we will severely impact our ability to develop our Jatropha bio-fuels business.
-Any additional funding that we obtain in an equity or convertible debt financing is likely to reduce the percentage ownership of the company held by our existing security holders.
-The amount of this dilution may be substantial if the trading price of our common stock is low at the time
+However, given the risks associated with a new and untested bio-fuels business, the risks associated with our common stock (as discussed below), the worldwide financial crisis that has severely affected the capital markets, and our status as a small, unknown public company, we expect in the near future, we will have a great deal of difficulty raising capital through traditional financing sources.
+Therefore, we cannot guarantee that we will be able to raise capital, or if we are able to raise capital, that such capital will be in the amounts needed.
+Our failure to raise capital, when needed, and in sufficient amounts, will severely impact our ability to develop our Jatropha bio-fuels business.
+Any additional funding that we obtain in an equity or convertible debt financing is likely to reduce